cabforum/servercert/docs/EVG.md

 **Qualified Independent Information Source:**  A regularly-updated and current, publicly available, database designed for the purpose of accurately providing the information for which it is consulted, and which is generally recognized as a dependable source of such information.

 **Registration Agency:**  A Governmental Agency that registers business information in connection with an entity's business formation or authorization to conduct business under a license, charter or other certification.
 A Registration Agency MAY include, but is not limited to (i) a State Department of Corporations or a Secretary of State; (ii) a licensing agency, such as a State Department of Insurance; or (iii) a chartering agency, such as a state office or department of financial regulation, banking or finance, or a federal agency such as the Office of the Comptroller of the Currency or Office of Thrift Supervision.

+**Registration Reference:** A unique identifier assigned to a Legal Entity.

+**Registration Scheme:** A scheme for assigning a Registration Reference meeting the requirements identified in Appendix H.

 **Registered Agent:**  An individual or entity that is:  (i) authorized by the Applicant to receive service of process and business communications on behalf of the Applicant; and (ii) listed in the official records of the Applicant's Jurisdiction of Incorporation as acting in the role specified in (i) above.